 Austal has a number of measures in place to mitigate these risks.
 Austal has Safety, Health and Environment Management Plans that underpin all of Austal's operations and clearly outline its health, safety and environment strategies.
-The SHE Plans are monitored by SHE teams at each shipbuilding facility.
+The HSEQ Plans are monitored by HSEQ teams at each shipbuilding facility.
 Austal's ongoing focus is achieving 'Zero Harm and Zero Waste' and ensuring it meets applicable health and safety and environmental legislative standards.

 Austal has a certified management system to OHSAS 18001 and AS/NZS 4801.
-Austal also has a formal Risk Management Framework, designed in accordance with ISO31000: Risk Management - Principles and Guidelines, which is aligned to Australian Defence standard ABR6492 and the Royal Australian Navy

-Technical Regulations Manual.
+Austal also has a formal Risk Management Framework, designed in accordance with ISO31000: Risk Management - Principles and Guidelines, which is aligned to Australian Defence standard ABR6492 and the Royal Australian Navy Technical Regulations Manual.
 Austal considers itself an industry leader in overall safety performance however it is acknowledged that as an industrial manufacturer, a degree of risk will always be present.

 • Cyber security.
 Austal's production of vessels for the Australian government and governments of other countries means that it handles sensitive information.
 Austal has established information handling policies and standards and cyber security measures that seek to prevent the disclosure and theft of such information.
-However, around the world we have seen the ability of parties to hack into even the most well protected systems and create sometimes high levels of interference or public disclosure which may include but are not limited to, demands of large financial payments or interruption of service.
-Given Austal's position in defence contracting in the USA, Australia and around the world such a breach could inflict severe damage on the Company and in the extreme, affect its ability to continue operations.
+However the Company now has first hand experience of the ability of parties to access even the most well protected systems and create levels of interference or public disclosure which may include but are not limited to, demands of large financial payments or interruption of service.

+Austal's cyber security experience